influx6/haiku-deprecated/rui/ideas.md

  Examples:

-  - Behavioural Reactivity: Behavioural reactivity should be have effect within the dom alone except for behaviours that can be capable of working in both dom and non-dom environment
+  - Behavioural Reactivity: Behavioural reactivity should have effect within the dom alone except for behaviours that can be capable of working in both dom and non-dom environment.
+This defines attributes that change behaviours of elements when added or removed.
+To equally achieve this, we need to make use of html.MutationObservers to get nodes who receive and release behavioural attributes

       an ordinary div:
         ```html